DajanaKolarova/BZD/README.md

     # ℹ 20 more rows

 ## Conclusion

-Based on the generated plots and the final summary tables, we can evaluate which assembler performed better.
+Based on the generated plots and the final summary tables, we can evaluate the true performance of both assemblers.

-**Myloasm** produced 57 large circular contigs of High quality, while **metaMDBG** produced 0 High quality contigs.
+Both assemblers successfully produced high-quality circular contigs, but **myloasm** outperformed metaMDBG in total numbers and diversity.

-Overall, **myloasm** performed significantly better for this dataset.
-It successfully reconstructed a total of 64 large circular contigs (\>500 kb), out of which 57 were of High quality and 6 of Medium quality.
+Overall, **myloasm** reconstructed a total of 64 large circular contigs (>500 kb).
+Out of these, the vast majority (57) were of High quality, 6 were of Medium quality, and 1 was of Low quality.
+It also captured a wide taxonomic diversity, with *Patescibacteriota* (29 contigs) and *Omnitrophota* (8 contigs) being the most abundant phyla.

-Furthermore, myloasm was able to capture a wide taxonomic diversity, reconstructing genomes from 18 different phyla (most notably Patescibacteriota).
-In contrast, metaMDBG failed to reconstruct any large circular contigs that would meet these criteria.
+In comparison, **metaMDBG** reconstructed a total of 36 large circular contigs (>500 kb).
+While it was very precise—producing 34 High quality and 2 Medium quality contigs with zero Low quality ones—its overall yield was lower.
+The most abundant phylum assembled by metaMDBG was also *Patescibacteriota* (16 contigs).

+While both tools proved highly capable of generating high-quality genomic bins, myloasm yielded approximately 67% more High-quality large circular contigs than metaMDBG, making it the more effective assembler for this specific dataset.